oroinc/documentation/book/customization.rst

         }
     }

-You can then create a class doing all the calculations based on the rules described above which should be `registered as a service`_ in your Symfony application::
+You can then create a class which performs all of the calculations based on the rules above which should be `registered as a service`_ in your Symfony application::

     // src/Acme/DemoBundle/Accounting/TotalFeeCalculator.php